aig77/pokepalette/docs/README.md

 This project started as a fun way to learn Rust, so I'd love to hear your thoughts!
 Especially:

-Accuracy improvements: Know better color matching algorithms?
+Accuracy improvements: Know better color matching algorithms? <br>
-Performance optimizations: Ideas for faster color extraction?
+Performance optimizations: Ideas for faster color extraction? <br>
-Feature suggestions: What would make this more useful or fun?
+Feature suggestions: What would make this more useful or fun? <br>

 Feel free to open issues or PRs!